Trends to watch in insurance - New Market Report Now Available

-New Pharmaceuticals research report from Datamonitor is now available from Fast Market Research
+New Financial Services research report from Datamonitor is now available from Fast Market Research

-Williamstown, MA -- (SBWIRE) -- 04/16/2012 -- This analysis evaluates the company's strategy and key strengths, weaknesses, opportunities and threats, and provides an overview of the company's historical and forecast financial performance.
-The report also gives an in-depth analysis of the company's key prescription pharmaceutical product, and provides a forecast sales performance for this drug.
+Williamstown, MA -- (SBWIRE) -- 04/17/2012 -- This report provides a detailed analysis of trends which will impact the UK general insurance industry in 2012.
+It outlines a range of trends including the emerging influence of social media, the effects of incoming regulation, and how technology is continuing to change the shape of insurance distribution.
+This report also explores how insures can benefit from the changes.

 Report Scope: